zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

 1. The API client obtains a JWT token by using the POST method on the `/auth/login` endpoint of the API service that requires a valid user ID and password.

-2. The API service calls an *authentication provider* that returns a JWT token that contains the user ID claim in the HTTP cookie named `apimlAuthenticationToken` with attributes `HttpOnly` and `Secure`.
+2. The API service then calls an *authentication provider* that returns a JWT token that contains the user ID claim in the HTTP cookie named `apimlAuthenticationToken` with attributes `HttpOnly` and `Secure`.

-3. The API client remembers <!-- Is there a more accurate word than "remembers"? -->the JWT token or cookie and sends the token with every request as a cookie with the name `apimlAuthenticationToken`.
+3. The API client stores the JWT token or cookie and sends the token with every request as a cookie with the name `apimlAuthenticationToken`.

 #### Obtaining the token